MaythamGhaly/exchange-app/README.md

 - As a user, I want to upload posts, so that other users can see my product
 - As a user, I want to have a favorite list, so that I can find desired products quickly
 - As a user, I want to search products, so that I can find products by name or category
-- As a user, I want to chat with other users, so that I can make deals
+- As a user, I want to chat with other users (real time chat), so that I can make deals
-- As a user, I want to receive notifications, so that I can know when others text me
 - As a admin, I want to see and ban users with unallowed posts, so that the app would stay safe
 - As a admin, I want to approve posts before uploading, so that I can check if the post permissible